Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 - It may be time to repot the plant to a container one size up.
 Use potting mix made for indoor flowering plants.

-- Some time between May and July, your poinsettia should be ready for pruning.
+- Some time between May and July, your poinsettia may be ready for pruning.
+This part takes courage!

 June to August

-- Place your poinsettia in indirect light to avoid sunburn and never let it dry out.
+- Indoors or outdoors, place your poinsettia in indirect light to avoid sunburn and never let it dry out.

 - Continue watering as before, waiting until potting soil is dry to touch, and never soaking or starving the plant.